JGI-Bioinformatics/jaws/test/integration/deploy/README.md

 * pip install the code into the virtual environment
 * create a shim file for executing the daemon process using `supervisor`

-For the cromwell deployment script, the `cromwell.jar` and `womtool.jar` is either copied from an existing location on the file system or retrieved using `wget`.
-The JAWS_CROMWELL_JAR_FILE and JAWS_CROMWELL_WOOMTOOL_JAR environment variables are used to define how to get the jar files.
+For the cromwell deployment script, the `cromwell.jar` is either copied from an existing location on the file system or retrieved using `wget`.
+The JAWS_CROMWELL_JAR_FILE environment variable are used to define how to get the jar files.
 If the value contains a url, then `wget` is used.
 Otherwise, the specified file location is used to copy the jar file to the installation directory.
+Similarly, the client deployment script either copies or uses wget to create the womtool.jar file in the install dir.
+The JAWS_CLIENT_WOMTOOL_JAR environment variable is used to define this.

 ##### Supervisor deployment script